aws/amazon-chime-sdk-android/guides/custom_video.md

     val meetingSession = DefaultMeetingSession(configuration, logger, applicationContext, eglCoreFactory)
 ```

 2. When enabling local video, call [AudioVideoControllerFacade.startLocalVideo](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo/-audio-video-controller-facade/start-local-video.html) with the camera capture source as the parameter.
-Ensure that the capture source is started to start transmitting frames.
+Ensure that the capture source is started before calling `startLocalVideo` to start transmitting frames.

 ```
     // Start the camera capture source is started if not already